How to Get Backlinks

 Forums are generally packed full of visitors who are interested in the same niche.
 You want to present your link exactly to knowledgeable and influential audiences whose passions align with yours.
 And placing valid, useful contributions is not only extremely helpful, but those are also pretty easy backlinks.

 Learn the difference between spammy and genuine forums.
 The bad ones will be full of short, useless content with links, links placed in the post for no reason, and bot-generated comments.
 Conduct market research to filter those out and focus on forums that your target community holds in high regard.
+Otherwise you may consider using services like form link building service or buy one of backlinks packages.

 Become a Member on Resource Pages and Business Catalogs